 At the conclusion of the semester/term, if the student meets the standards of SAP, the Financial Aid Probation status will be removed.
 If not, the student's academic performance for the semester/term will be evaluated against the student's Financial Academic Progression Plan and Program of Study.
 If the student meets the requirements of the Academic Progression Plan and Program of Study, the student will be assigned Financial Aid Probation for a subsequent semester/term.
-If the student fails to meet SAP standards or the requirements set forth in the Academic Progression Plan and Program of Study, the student will be deemed ineligible for financial aid.
+If the student fails to meet SAP standards or the requirements set forth in the Academic Progression Plan and Program of Study, the student fails to meet SAP standards or the requirements set forth in the Academic Progression Plan and Program of Study, the student will be deemed ineligible for financial aid.